 How The Climate Action Community Reacted to Rio’s Olympic Surprise

+The Rio 2016 Olympics opening ceremony treated over three billion viewers to a show focused on environmental conservation, and even a special segment about climate change.
 It had been announced that the ceremony late on Friday night (5 August, midnight in most of Europe) would feature an overall bio-diversity theme, but a special video segment about climate change took many by surprise.
+Some scientists and journalists as well as politicians and activists from around the world were quick to respond on Twitter.

 Climate Home editor Edward King summed it up like this: “Surely that was the most high profile and widely watched climate change warning ever broadcast?”